icebert04/icebert04.github.io/_posts/2018-4-6-why-i-stopped-eating-rice.md

 It's never to late.
 We can still change.
 We don't need to take Giant steps to achieve that.
 Just one small step can be a BIG difference.
 Like skipping the midnight snack or cutting on the Softdrinks.
 Inviting your friends and relative for organic dinner rather than eating on a fastfood joint.
 Those small things really matter.

+I've taken those small steps and today I added a few more by eliminating on Rice.
+I changed my mindset for reason that I want to live better and gain a richer healthy body.
+Better health is central to human happiness and well-being.

+So Goodbye Rice!
+Hello Happiness!